Sternerr/Sternerr/README.md

 I’m a developer from Sweden who enjoys building fullstack applications, optimizing my workflow, and crafting good software.
 I value craftsmanship, continuous improvement, and the creative process itself.

+Right now, I’m looking for a role where I can grow as fullstack developer, ideally working with Go or Node.js, with a focused team that values impact and collaboration.

-Sorr, I almost forgot!
-I use neovim btw.
+Oh, and before I forget: I use neovim btw.

 <!--
 **sternerr/sternerr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.